Frequently Asked Questions about Our Services

 Learning and Attention Problems - some children and teens we see struggle with "keeping up" at school, being able to pay attention, stay focussed, understand concepts and ideas at school.
 They often become discouraged and have little confidence in their abilities

 Relationships and LGBTQ+ / gender diverse issues - teenagers we work with are sometimes struggling with relationship - breakups, sexual behaviour, gender diverse issues and sexuality.
-We often work with young people who are in the process of identifying thmselves as gay, lesbian, bisexual or transgender.
+We often work with young people who are in the process of identifying themselves as gay, lesbian, bisexual or transgender.

 Challenges with neurodivergence/disabilities - many children and teens we work with have been diagnosed with Autism, ADHD or a disability.
 We have worked with hundreds of families dealing with their child's differences or disabilities and know the challenges this involves.